Skip to content

 Section titled Separate different assay elements

 Just as with studies, the individual assay elements (protocols, data, metadata) find a specific place in the assay subfolders.
-This enhances the reusablity and identification of each element.
+This enhances the reusability and identification of each element.

 ARCitect